magomimmo/modern-cljs/README.md

 9. you can play with the repl you started in step 7 which is now connected to the browser

-Don't be concerned if steps 3-9 didn't make sense to you just yet, they'll each be covered in the tutorials.
+Don't be concerned if steps 3-9 don't make sense to you just yet, they'll be covered in the tutorials.

 > NOTE: If you want to skip ahead or back and access the code of any single
 > tutorial without typing it or pasting it in, you can do as follows:
 >
 > * run `git clone https://github.com/magomimmo/modern-cljs.git`
-> * run `cd modern-cljs`
+> * `cd modern-cljs`
 > * run `git checkout tutorial-n` # n is 01 for tutorial 1, 02 tutorial-02, etc.

 ## [Tutorial 1 - The basics][5]